Air Transportation Safety Investigation Report A17O0264

 1.5.2 Power line technicians

-The 3 passengers were employed by Hydro One as apprentice PLTs.
+The 3 passengers were employed by Hydro One as PLTs.
+One was an apprentice, and the other 2 were certified journeypersons.
 They had all completed the required training for Air Stair operations—one of them in June 2017, the other 2 in September 2017.

 The transmission line work being performed in the Tweed area, which had started in September 2017, was the PLTs' first operational experience involving aerial transfer with the Air Stair.
 However, aerial transfers were not taking place on the day of the occurrence.